 - Patterns of behavior (issues with sleep/motivation; multiple absences)

 - Expressions of distress (talking, texting, emailing, posting about distress)

 - Suicidal/homicidal thoughts, statements, or attempts (view these Warning Signs for Suicide)

 - Self-harm (cutting, burning)

 - A loss of contact with reality (seeing/hearing things that are not there)

 Watch I SHARE: Connection, Healing, & Hope to hear Penn students discuss the power of sharing and how they got support.

 It is never too early to reach out for support!
 Being proactive can help you feel listened to, gain insight, and learn Tips & Tools to cope before things get worse.
 Wellness at Penn recognizes that many people have experienced health disparities or challenges accessing culturally-informed treatment.
 We are here to provide multicultural counseling, services, and treatment to support our diverse student body.

-If you’re unsure whether to get help, you can always call/drop into the counseling center to check in or reach out to an anonymous resource under Get Help Now.
+If you’re unsure whether to get help, you can always call (215-898-7021) 24/7 or drop into the counseling center (3624 Market Street, First Floor) to check in or reach out to an anonymous resource under Get Help Now.